Stockbrokers are the authorized dealers through which anyone can buy/sell shares.

-The difference between the CMP of the company in various platforms gives them the profit.
+The difference between the CMP of the company on various platforms gives them profit.

-Eg. Buying in BSE and Selling in NSE, or Buying in equity and selling futures, vice-versa. when the price difference is found.
+E.g. Buying in BSE and Selling in NSE, or Buying equity and selling futures, vice-versa when the price difference is found.

-Note*: Before buying any company check the prices in both the exchanges, where ever it is less, buy there and in the same way while you sell too.
+Note*: Before buying any company check the prices on both the exchanges, where ever it is less, buy there and in the same way while you sell too.